SENG480/course/README.md

 ## Past versions:

 * last semesters of this course (see tag Spring18,Spring19)
+* this course's pubs: https://uvicdsa.gitbook.io/uvicdsa19/ and https://uvicdsa.gitbook.io/uvicdsa18/
 * DelftSWA: https://delftswa2018.github.io/assignment/
-* past deliverables, similar in form to what this course will produce,  from the TU Delft IN4315 course, are available at https://delftswa.github.io and https://www.gitbook.com/@delftswa.
+* past deliverables, similar in form to what this course will produce,  from the TU Delft IN4315 course, are available at https://delftswa.github.io and https://legacy.gitbook.com/@delftswa.
 These are both modeled on the AOSA book -- http://aosabook.org

 ## Instructors